learn-co-curriculum/javascript-recursion-lab/README.md

 ## Introducton
 **_Red alert!_** A rogue web developer is angry and is deleting all of the critical packages that our product depends on!
-It's your job to rewrite some of the functions that make our app run.
+It's our job to rewrite some of the functions that make our app run.

 ![I'm very sorry for you if you can't see this gif.
 It's classic.
 Please raise an issue.](http://i.imgur.com/Lmy5P.gif)